edneideramalho/010_Introduction_to_regression_DC_Course/README.md

 # Introduction to Regression

-This material is part of a course taken at DataCamp.
+This material is part of a course took at DataCamp.